ACANETS/iot-labs/lab3/README.md

 6. Connect the DAT and CLK pins to the proper pins of 74AHCT125.
 See the diagram above.

 7. Connect the battery pack (with 3 AA batteries) to the breadboard. __!CAUTION!
-Make sure the battery pack is switched off__ Use a separate 5V power rail on the breadboard, different from the 3.3V power for Pi's pins.
+Make sure the battery pack is switched off!__ Use a separate 5V power rail on the breadboard, different from the 3.3V power for Pi's pins.

 8. Have your teammate and TA double check the connections.